 Cases Where Copyright Infringement Happens

-If you accessed some software that is still under construction and is not available to general public, you cannot use its screenshots.
+If you accessed some software that is still under construction and is not available to the general public, you cannot use its screenshots.
 After and only after Microsoft gives out the software – in pre-release of final form, irrespective of what they call it – you can take and distribute its screenshots.

 If the screenshots you are using contain images that belong to third parties, it may or may not be Microsoft copyright infringement.
 For example, if you are documenting some software such as Adobe Premiere, and you capture screen for representation purpose, you need to check with Adobe whether you can use the screenshots as such or would you require any kind of pre-written license to use the screenshots.